(Printer Friendly) Manitoba PE/HE Curriculum Overview ( 32 KB)

 Curriculum content is organized within the following five general learning outcomes (GLO):

 Furthermore, there are specific learning outcomes identified for each GLO and for each grade to help students learn about active healthy lifestyles.
-For more detail for each grade, visit each grade level for lists of student learning outcomes or Curriculum Information for Parents.
+For more detail for each grade, visit each grade level for lists of student learning outcomes or My Child in School.

 For balanced programming in physical education, students should receive instruction in the following five physical activity categories: